jgaurilo/SmokeScreen/README.md

 It is also recommended to disable:
 * Settings -> Library -> Empty trash automatically after every scan
 * Settings -> Library -> Allow media deletion

+# Sonarr and Radarr Configuration
+Set the two variables in the configuration `sonarrenabled` and `radarrenabled` = 1 if you would like to enable the cache.
+Once saved, run `scan.media` to build the local cache.
+Once it's complete, continue by reconfiguring Sonarr and Radarr to look at ~/.localmedia-cache as their root folder instead of wherever you had them pointed before and on the 'Connect' tab of the settings pages, add a custom script that points at `sonarr.cache` in Sonarr on `Download` and `Upgrade` and one in Radarr that points at `radarr.cache` that notifies on `Download` and `Upgrade`.

+Media that these tools download will follow the path of:

+* Download client downloads to temp directory
+* Sonarr/Radarr "import" the file to the .localmedia-cache folder
+* The custom script in Sonarr/Radarr will move the file to the .localmedia folder
+* update.cloud will then upload it to cloud storage and remove it from .localmedia